 This course meets UC/CSU (B) and District graduation requirements for English.
 It is a one-year course consisting of analysis and writing at the collegiate level.
-The majority of emphasis will be on the four modes of discourse (narration, description, exposition and argumentation), and the majority of essays will focus on rhetorical analysis, argument, and synthesis.
+The majority of emphasis will be on the four modes of discourse (narration, description, exposition, and argumentation), and the majority of essays will focus on rhetorical analysis, argument, and synthesis.
 Approximately 25-28 essays/papers are written throughout the course, all of them focused on a topic or prompt, all of them being graded on the essay's adherence to the topic/prompt, the essay's insightfulness, and the overall coherence and organization of the essay.
 Although fiction will be read, there is a large emphasis on non-fiction as well, the analysis of both occurring through a social, political (and sometimes economic) lens.
 Ultimately, the contents of this course will prepare the students for the AP Exam in May.
 55% of the AP Exam's grade is derived from three timed essays and 45% of the AP Exam's grade is multiple choice questions.
-This AP course uses the traditional grading scale of A, B, C, D and F. Final semester grades of C and above receive an additional grade point.
+This AP course uses the traditional grading scale of A, B, C, ,D, and F. Final semester grades of C and above receive an additional grade point.
 Grades of D's and F's do not.
 Students that do not take the AP Exam will be ineligible to receive college credit for the course.
-This course has mandatory summer assignments and summer writing research assignment is due the first day of class.
+Summer Assignment MUST be completed.